wp-cool-tools/wp-sitemaps-config/readme.txt

 * add the entries **Priority**, **Change Frequency** and **Last Modification Date** to each URL
 * exclude single posts and pages from the XML sitemaps

-This plugin is ready for multisites.
+This plugin is ready for multi sites.
 It requires WordPress 5.5 or higher.
 To use the XML sitemaps the PHP extension SimpleXML must run on your server.

-Header image and icon of the WordPress plugin's page cutted out of a photo by [Bacila Vlad](https://unsplash.com/@bacila_vlad?utm_source=unsplash&amp;utm_medium=referral&amp;utm_content=creditCopyText) on [Unsplash](https://unsplash.com/s/photos/human?utm_source=unsplash&amp;utm_medium=referral&amp;utm_content=creditCopyText)

 == Installation ==